Press. Glow. Release.

 Basic usage

-Download or clone this repo, link the stylesheet and script, mark up your elements, then initialize.
-Per-element tuning lives in CSS custom properties.
+Download lemon-dom.css and lemon-dom.js, link the stylesheet and script, mark up your elements, then initialize.
+Minified builds are available as lemon-dom.min.css and lemon-dom.min.js.

 <link rel="stylesheet" href="lemon-dom.css">